logo

-Scientist pipettes red liquid in laboratory
+Scientist using pipette in laboratory

 Cure bet: If vaccine candidates prepared by Applied DNA’s LinearDNA manufacturing system perform as well as plasmid-based candidates prepared by Italian biopharma Takis Biopharma, the cross-Atlantic collaboration may be on to something.